 - Consider your font choice and size.
-How annoying is it when someone uses an unreadable, chaotic font, or has their text and background in nearly identical colors?
-Now imagine if you had that feeling on most websites.
-Check out this primer on selecting visual-impairment-friendly typefaces.
-(Using an easily read font like Comic Sans is also helpful for users with dyslexia.)
+Isn’t it annoying when websites use an unreadable, chaotic font, or present their text and background in nearly identical colors?
+Now, imagine having that feeling on most websites and you’ll be in the headspace of visually impaired learners.
+Check out this primer on selecting visual-impairment-friendly typefaces to get started.

 - Use headings properly.
-The h1, h2, and h3 settings are all recognized by most screen readers, and headings are helpful for trying to navigate a page.
+The H1, H2, and H3 settings are all recognized by most screen readers, and headings are helpful for anyone navigating a page.
 (If you’re creating content on an open website and need to worry about search engines, headings are also great for SEO.)

-- If you have images, offer alt text for all of them.
+- If you have images, include alt text for each of them.
 Screen readers can’t describe an image, but they can read alt text that explains what the image is.
 Consult this handy page for more info on writing effective alt text.

 - Eliminate drop-down lists wherever possible, since screen readers usually can’t catch them.

 - Make your links as descriptive as possible.
 Rather than saying “click here,” explain what the link leads to.
-Again, being descriptive is great for SEO, if you’re so inclined.
+For those of you posting learning content on open websites, being descriptive is great for SEO.

-- If you need to include a chart or a table, try to embed the chart itself, rather than using an image, since a screen reader will have an easier time explaining the chart than an image of the chart.
+- If you need to include a chart or a table, try to embed the chart itself, rather than using an image, since a screen reader will have an easier time explaining/reading the chart than an image of it.

-When considering audio files, videos, and games that use sound as a key component (all elements that tend to be viewed as a good use of multimedia), sound’s importance to many elearning courses compounds.
-As always, taking time and putting thought into your courses can make them far more accessible for people who might not have been able to engage with your materials before.
+When considering audio files, videos, and games that use sound as a key component (all elements that tend to be viewed as a good use of multimedia), the importance of sound to many eLearning courses compounds.

 - Subtitle or caption all videos.
-Try to caption your custom content yourself rather than relying on a media player’s auto-caption, which may make confusing mistakes.
+Try to caption your custom content yourself rather than rely on a media player’s auto-captioning, which may make confusing mistakes.

 - Offer transcriptions of audio content.
-This can also be helpful for students who are accessing your content in a public space without headphones, or need to return to quickly reference your material.
+This can also be helpful for students who are accessing your content in a public space without headphones or who need to quickly reference your material in the future.

 - Provide multiple methods of contact.
 If you want your students to reach out to you or a help desk when they have problems, offer them multiple ways to do so.
-If you can only be reached by phone, you’re inadvertently cutting out people who cannot hear over the phone.
-Make email and instant messaging (aka live chat) routine options.
-Also consider adding a self-service option.
+If you can be reached only by phone, you’re inadvertently cutting out people who cannot hear over the phone.
+Make email and instant messaging (aka live chat) routine options, and consider adding a self-service option.

 eLearning accessibility design is helpful for everyone

-If you’re reading this and thinking that you should create one set of content that’s simplified for users with disabilities, and one set of “normal” content, stop.
+If you’re reading this and thinking that you should create one set of simplified content for users with disabilities and one set of “normal” content, pump those brakes.

-Accessible design also helps people who don’t have disabilities, such as people who are dealing with the effects of aging, and those who are suffering from temporary injuries.
+Accessible design also helps learners struggling in other ways, such as dealing with the effects of aging or suffering from temporary injuries.